nwagu/forms/README.md

 2. Observe a form field's `focusRequest` to bring the view to focus when the form field has an error.

 ## Note about multiplatform status
+You can use this library now on Android or the JVM.
+I am currently trying it out on the other target platforms, especially iOS.
-I am currently working on the iOS integration.
-That's why it's still alpha.
-If you would like to use the older LiveData-based version of this library just for Android, please use version: 1.0.3
+That's why it's still in alpha.
+If you would like to use the older, stable, LiveData-based version of this library just for Android, please use version: `1.0.3`.